lucaswehr/Home-Editor/README.md

 Home Editor (Unity)

-Home Editor is a Unity prototype tool for creating simple floor plans by placing walls and automatically detecting rooms.
+I made a Unity prototype tool for creating simple floor plans by placing walls and automatically detecting rooms.
 The project focuses on geometry, graph traversal, and editor tooling rather than visuals.

 Walls are represented as edges in a graph.
 Rooms are detected by walking this graph clockwise to find closed loops and converting those loops into polygonal room shapes.

 FEATURES:
 ----------------------------------